-The last thing you want is to get in an accident during a summer downpour.
+The last thing you want is to get into an accident during a summer downpour.
 In this article, we’ll give you some advice from experienced St. Louis car accident attorneys that will help you stay safe on the roads during the rain!

 1. Avoid Highways and Consider Taking an Alternate Route Home

 Highways are usually the most common area that an auto accident will occur due to rain, because of the high speeds and reduced visibility.
 In addition, changes in traffic patterns caused by crashes may make traffic flow unpredictable – further increasing your risk of an accident.